GASTagus: History

 Since 2010 the organization has seen an incremental and sustainable growth, allowing more youngsters to participate in volunteering activities.
 In 2011 the Portuguese-speaking country Brazil hosted the first GASTagus' team and the following year saw the addition of Mozambique.

-In September 2013, GASTagus received the Montepio's Youth Volunteering Prize (Prémio de Voluntariado Jovem Montepio) of €25,000.
+In September 2013, GASTagus received the Banco Montepio's Youth Volunteering Prize (Prémio de Voluntariado Jovem Montepio) of €25,000.

 For the first time in November 2014, GASTagus expanded their activities to other locations beyond their headquarters in Taguspark: ISEG - Lisbon School of Economics and Management and Instituto Superior de Ciências da Saúde Egas Moniz.
 In 2015 more schools were added: FCT - UNL (Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa), ISPA - Instituto Superior de Psicologia Aplicada and Faculdade de Psicologia da Universidade de Lisboa.
 The partnership with the Instituto Superior de Ciências da Saúde Egas Moniz was not renewed for a new season.

 Volunteers in International projects

 Awards

-In September 2013, GASTagus received the Montepio's Youth Volunteering Prize (Prémio de Voluntariado Jovem Montepio) of €25,000.
+In September 2013, GASTagus received the Banco Montepio's Youth Volunteering Prize (Prémio de Voluntariado Jovem Montepio) of €25,000.